 Right here in Chicago, innumerable people are suffering from drug or alcohol addictions and substance abuse problems.
-However, what many people believe is that addiction exists in a separate plane from that of other physical or mental disorders.
+Many people believe that addiction exists in a separate plane from that of other physical or mental disorders.
 However, dual diagnosis is a situation that proves otherwise.
-Many people do not know of or fully understand dual diagnosis, and therefore do not know to contact Chicago Drug Rehab IL when they need treatment and assistance.
+Many people do not know of or fully understand dual diagnosis, and therefore do not realize that they need to seek help at drug rehab centers that offer specialized dual diagnosis treatment in order to address all of the factors that led to their drug or alcohol addiction.
+As a result, some individuals continue to relapse through no fault of their own.
+If you think you or a loved one may be struggling with co-occurring addiction and mental health issues, call Chicago Drug Rehab IL at (312) 604-7346 to get assistance with finding qualified dual diagnosis treatment centers now.

 Dual diagnosis is the state of simultaneously suffering from a drug or alcohol addiction and a mental health disorder (also known as a mood disorder).
 The state of being diagnosed with both of these conditions at once is not cause to speculate over which came first or whether or not they caused one another.

 However, the fact of the matter is that oftentimes, mental health disorders and drug or alcohol addictions interact with one another in complicated and intricate ways making treating them entirely separately (without accounting for the other) virtually impossible and most definitely ill advised.
-As such, when a person is dual diagnosed, they need dual diagnosis treatment, not just addiction treatment or mental health treatment.
+As such, when a person is dual diagnosed, they need help from facilities that offer dual diagnosis treatment, not just addiction treatment or mental health treatment.

 Depression is a mental health disorder that is commonly seen in dual diagnosis.
 It is characterized predominantly by feelings of helplessness, feelings of hopelessness, prolonged and overwhelming sadness, lethargy and fatigue, and social isolation.